franciscoj/obsidian-archivist/README.md

 I advise you not to do that until the plugin reaches a more stable state.

+## Contributing

+This plugin is on its earliest stage of development.
+The architecture and organization of the code will change a lot and I didn't even invest on any sort of automated tests yet.

+If regardless of that you still want to contribute, you're more than welcome!
+Bug reports, pull requests, suggestions or any other sort of feedback is appreciated.

+Please just make sure to read the [code of conduct](./CODE_OF_CONDUCT.md) and respecting it before submitting any pull request or issue.

 ## Realistic Roadmap

 - New types of rules